-Collateral obtained by taking possession [tangible assets] accumulated (13.3)
+Collateral obtained by taking possession accumulated (13.3.1)

-‘Foreclosure [tangible assets]’ shall be the cumulative carrying amount of tangible assets obtained by taking possession of collateral that remains recognised in the balance sheet at the reference date excluding those classified as ‘Property, plant and equipment’.
+Collateral obtained by taking possession that remains recognised in the balance sheet at the reference date, irrespective of the point in time when it was obtained, shall be reported in template 13.3.1.
+Both collateral obtained by taking possession classified as ‘Property, plant and equipment’ and other collateral obtained by taking possession shall be included.
+Collateral obtained by taking possession shall also include assets that were not pledged by the debtor as collateral, but were obtained in exchange for the cancellation of debt, whether on a voluntary basis or as part of legal proceedings.

 Fair value hierarchy: Financial instruments at fair value (14)